 Energizing noodles of two strengthening North American grains: high plains organic Khorasan (kamut) 80%, and whole organic buckwheat 20% with a touch of Eden Sea Salt, traditionally made at the Sobaya Company of Montréal, Canada.
 Khorasan is an ancient wheat, recently revived.
 Many sensitive to modern wheat find they can enjoy it.
-Buckwheat is gluten free with all amino acids.
+Buckwheat does not contain gluten.
 It is the best source of the important flavonoid rutin.
 Great taste and delightful texture provide fiber, protein, iron, thiamin B1, niacin B3, magnesium, and zinc.
 Low sodium.
 In reclosable boxes of recycled paper, one of the most environmentally friendly recyclable packages available.

 Organic Eden Kamut Soba is made of two energizing, strengthening North American grains: high plains organic Khorasan (kamut) 80% and whole organic buckwheat 20% with a touch of Eden Sea Salt, traditionally made at the Sobaya Company of Montréal, Canada using the same roll-and-cut process used for soba and udon noodles in Japan.
 The Sobaya Company imported Japanese equipment for North America's only certified organic, traditional soba and udon factory.
 They make the finest soba and udon available in the Western hemisphere.